Osarenren Okungbowa

-Osarenren Okungbowa (born 13 May 1995) is an Austrian professional footballer who plays as a defensive midfielder for WSG Tirol.
+Osarenren Okungbowa (born 13 May 1995) is an Austrian professional footballer who plays as a defensive midfielder for First Vienna.

 Club career

-Okungbowa joined Rapid Wien in 2010 from the amateur club Donaufeld.
+The son of an Edo(Bini) father and an Igbo mother, Okungbowa joined Rapid Wien in 2010 from the amateur club Donaufeld.
 He made his professional debut for Rapid Wien in a 2–1 loss against Sturm Graz on 27 November 2016.

 On 18 January 2019, Okungbowa signed for the rest of the season with Floridsdorfer AC.

 He signed for German 3.
 Liga side VfB Lübeck on a one-year contract in July 2020.
 He followed that up with a stint with Kickers Offenbach from 2021 to 2022 before returning to Austria with WSG Tirol on 3 August 2022.

 International career

-Okungbowa is born in Austria to Nigerian parents.
+Okungbowa is born in Austria to Nigerian parents (Edo father and Igbo mother).